 - No Bake Chocolate Peanut Butter Oat Bars

 Did you love this recipe?
 Make sure to leave a ⭐️ rating and tag #dietitiandebbie on instagram!

 - Preheat the oven to 325 degrees Fahrenheit.
 Line a 9"x11" baking sheet with parchment paper or a Silpat mat.

-- In a large mixing bowl, add all the rest of your ingredients.
-Stir in the egg white until everything is mixed well.
+- In a large mixing bowl, add all of your ingredients.
+Stir well to combine.

 - Spread onto a baking sheet lined with parchment paper or a silpat mat.
 Bake for 20-25 minutes or until it starts to brown.
 (Start checking on it at minute 17 or 18 as it can brown too quickly.)

 - Allow to cool completely on the baking sheet.
 Break into large chunks and store in an airtight container for up to 2 weeks.

 - You can use olive oil or vegetable oil in place of coconut oil, but granola will not crisp/cluster as well.